z-yuan131/SEM-advection-diffusion/report/report.md

 - Branching avoided: subroutines, functions, `if` statements, I/O
 - Data locality: strides in memory are aligned with cache lines

 ## Example of 3D gradient computation in Nek5000

-Recap: derivatives in each directions are:
+To demonstrate all these concepts we take a look at how a gradient of any array is computed in Nek5000.
+Let us recall that derivatives in each directions are:

  - defined as tensor products $(I \otimes I \otimes D) \underline u^e$, etc...
  - implemented as matrix-matrix multiplications $\Sigma_p D_{ip}u^e_{pjk}$

-Ensures data locality and vectorization.
+This ensures data locality and vectorization.
 To compute the gradient of an array, the function `gradm1` (see the file in `Nek5000/core/navier5.f`) is often employed.
 This function ultimately calls the matrix-matrix multiplication `mxm` subroutine:

 ```fortran
        subroutine gradm1(ux,uy,uz,u)